10 Steps on How to Plan a Road Trip! Ultimate Guide!

 PACE Plan

-Use the PACE Plan methodology to plan primary, alternate, contingent, and emergency routes as you plan your routes.
-Using the PACE Plan will help guarantee you travel along the most scenic route, off the beaten path, or along the best open road, depending on your preferences and trip goals.
+As you plan your routes, use the PACE Plan methodology to plan primary, alternate, contingent, and emergency routes.
+The PACE Plan will help guarantee that you travel along the most scenic route, off the beaten path, or along the best open road, depending on your preferences and trip goals.

 Pre-planning your routes will also help you avoid toll roads, difficult back roads, and other obstacles.
 Likewise, your road trip planning can help save money if saving money is a goal.
 Your road trip planning will help you locate a gas station with a lower fuel cost than others.